 - Develop the baselines for your projects, which will help you monitor progress made

 - Write a detailed scope of services, including acceptance criteria, which can be used as contract language to protect yourself, your organization, and the client.

 - Handle conflict and nurture collaboration within your team, as well as with other key stakeholders

-- Identify, analyze and respond effectively to risk, both negative (threats) and positive (opportunities) risks.
+- Identify, analyze, and respond effectively to both negative (threats) and positive (opportunities) risks.

-- Demonstrate strong leadership, which is key not only in leading a team but is also a success factor in achieving success on your projects
+- Demonstrate strong leadership, which is critical not only in leading a team but is also a success factor in achieving success on your projects

 - Communicate effectively and efficiently with your staff, superiors, clients, and all stakeholders involved in your project, both directly and peripherally.